 Angular’s Dependency Injection

 A dependency in Angular can be a class, service, or even an object.
 Angular’s dependency injection is based on injectors, providers, and tokens.
 All Angular modules come with an injector associated with them.
 Then dependencies are added to these injectors by leveraging the provider’s property of the module’s metadata.
 Each dependency can be understood as a key-value pair.
 The key is the token, and the value is the object of the dependence.
-Angular creates tokens for services itself; for objects, developers need to create tokens.
+Angular creates tokens for services itself; developers need to create tokens for objects.